A Node.js implementation of a server-side processor for the jQuery DataTables plug-in.

 aSearchColumns: "table3.username" "table1.timestamp" "table1.urlType" "table1.mimeType" "table1.url" "table2.description"

-*is used.
+"id") A list of columns that will be selected.
 This can be used in combination with joins (see

 sTableNameis used.
 Use this for more complex queries, for example when using JOIN.
 Example when using a double JOIN: